LiztheWz/My386Blog/_posts/2025-04-14-film-analysis.md

 ## Recap
 Hi, there!
 Welcome back to Part 2!
 Sorry to have let you in a cliffhanger... but I'm glad you made it back!
 So let's do a quick recap from last time.
 Last post, I explained a little bit about my film curiosities and wanted to determine what features (if any) contribute to a film winning the Academy Award for Best Picture.
 We talked a little bit about my cleaning struggles (I'm not a data Cinderella after all).
 Then we found some basic summaries about directors, genres, actors, distributors, etc.

-However, we never dove deep to find out if there truly is a correlation or relationships between a film's features and whether they won or not.
-So in this post, I'll be rolling out the red carpet to some interesting features that won more than others.
+However, we never dove deep to find out if there truly is a correlation or relationships between a film's features and whether they won Best Picture.
+So in this post, I'll be rolling out the red carpet for some EDA to answer the mystery question of, "What features (if any) contribute to a film winning the Academy Award for Best Picture?
+What is the ideal film?"

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/genre.jpg)